-WHY TRUST SCIENCE NAOMI ORFSKFS
+WHY TRUST SCIENCE NAOMI ORESKES

-Trust in science is not warranted because there is a singular scientific method that is objective and infallible; science consists of communities of people, making decisions for reasons that are both altruistic and selfinterested, using diverse methods https://www.ipcc.ch
+Trust in science is NOT warranted because there is a singular scientific method that is objective and infallible; science consists of communities of people, making decisions for reasons that can be biased and self-interested, using diverse methods...

-There are however some reasons to trust science, specifically:
+There are however some reasons to TRUST science, specifically:

-- its sustained engagement with testable empirical phenomena; - its social and organized character a form of organized skepticism that tends to self-correction in the long run human behaviour
+- its sustained engagement with testable empirical phenomena; - its social and organized character a form of organized skepticism that is not dependent on single individuals and tends to self-correction in the long run.